Archibald Riddell (minister)

 Rev Archibald Riddell (1635-1708) was a Scots-born 17th-century Presbyterian church minister in Scotland and America.
 His name is sometimes spelled Riddel.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter.
 He preached at conventicles in a time when such actions were considered high treason.
 He was imprisoned on the Bass Rock and was later banished to New Jersey.

 Early life

 His father was Sir Walter, second baronet of Riddell.
 His mother was Janet, daughter of William Rigg of Athernie, in Fife.
 Archibald had two older brothers: Sir John, who succeeded his father; and William, who started the Riddells of Glen-Riddell, in Dumfries-shire.
 Archibald graduated from Edinburgh University on 9 July 1656 with a Master of Arts degree.